Aeroluna/LunaCoopMod/README.md

 Buff an underperforming prestige.

+- Changed P1.
+  - No longer increases vespene gas costs.

+Should help actually affording the high tech units with abilities like High Templar.

 ## Swann

 - Changed Thors to have their High Impact Payload mode from Versus available for single-target long-range damage.